 Gulliver had staged performances since he was a teenager in the Kansai region, before hitchhiking to Tokyo in 1967 with the intent to pursue filmmaking.
 There, Gulliver joined a vibrant scene in which art was staged outside of gallery spaces and cinema was expanded to multiple projections or moved off-screen entirely.
 This dynamic interdisciplinary mix unfolded against the backdrop of a booming postwar youth culture that tapped into global psychedelia and ignited critical debates about technology, politics, and Japanese-US relations.

-Originally made for the Intermedia Arts Festival of 1969, this presentation of Cinematic Illumination premieres the recent restoration and acquisition of the work by MoMA’s Department of Media and Performance, building on the groundbreaking reconstruction at the Tokyo Photographic Art Museum in 2017.
-The first presentation of a historical moving-image installation in the Kravis Studio, it brings the 1960s to life on a large scale, interweaving the international history of avant-garde art, experimental approaches to film, and the meeting of art and technology in nightlife spaces.
+Cinematic Illumination was originally created for the Intermedia Arts Festival, organized in 1969 by Japanese artists associated with the Fluxus movement.
+This presentation premieres the recent restoration and acquisition of the work by MoMA’s Department of Media and Performance, building on the groundbreaking reconstruction at the Tokyo Photographic Art Museum in 2017.
+The first exhibition of a historical moving-image installation in the Kravis Studio, it brings the 1960s to life on a large scale, interweaving the international history of avant-garde art, experimental approaches to film, and the meeting of art and technology in nightlife spaces.

 Organized by Sophie Cavoulacos, Assistant Curator, Department of Film